-rzr a year ago
+rzr 2 years ago

 NuttX worth considering if you're coming from Linux background, I liked it and related community, BTW they have a workshop later this year.